Andy Summers & Robert Fripp: I Advance Masked/Bewitched

 Unfortunately, side two is more in line with the debut album, a series of rather uninteresting, short and badly recorded tracks.
 Think ‘Behind My Camel’ in demo form but without Stewart Copeland.
 But the best is saved until last, the stunning closer ‘Image And Likeness’ featuring Summers’ cascading harmonics.

-But this is in general an intriguing and somewhat overlooked collaboration calling to mind an era when big labels were putting some serious money behind instrumental music – and ‘rock’ was allowed to be intelligent.
+But this is in general an intriguing and somewhat overlooked collaboration calling to mind an era when big labels were putting some serious money behind instrumental music (though Summers reports that A&M were extremely reticent about this collaboration) and ‘rock’ was allowed to be intelligent.

 Red Wedge 30 Years On